The Convergence of Sustainability, Financial Reporting, and Audit and Risk Teams—Integration or Collision?

 - Enhancing cross-disciplinary communications and collaboration among departments to bring the appropriate expertise to discuss questions, issues, and decisions

 - Working with internal audit to reevaluate and respond to risks with appropriate internal controls

-Helping your organisation navigate this new journey of maturing your sustainability reporting and preparing all involved for the rigors of assured ESG reporting will require significant effort—and might even feel daunting for some.
+Helping your organization navigate this new journey of maturing your sustainability reporting and preparing all involved for the rigors of assured ESG reporting will require significant effort—and might even feel daunting for some.

 The good news is that you don’t have to take this journey alone!
 There are consultants and experts available to provide advice and resources as well as technology that can support your full sustainability program end to end.
 I’m talking about a platform purpose built to handle this kind of thing—one that unites your data and processes, automates routine tasks to reduce human error, and enables collaboration across all impacted teams.